FLAT FEE PRICE LIST

 Anne Prenner Schmidt

 To be recognized as a QDRO, an order must be a “domestic relations order.”
-A domestic relations order is: a judgment, decree, or order (including the approval of a property settlement) that is made pursuant to state domestic relations law (including community property law) and relates to the provision of child support, alimony payments, or marital property rights for the benefit of a spouse, former spouse, child, or other dependent of a participant.
+A domestic relations order or Divorce mediation is: a judgment, decree, or order (including the approval of a property settlement) that is made pursuant to state domestic relations law (including community property law) and relates to the provision of child support, alimony payments, or marital property rights for the benefit of a spouse, former spouse, child, or other dependent of a participant.

 A state authority, generally a court, must actually issue a judgment, order, or decree or otherwise formally approve a property settlement agreement before it can be a “domestic relations order” under ERISA.
 The mere fact that a property settlement is agreed to and signed by the parties will not, in and of itself, cause the agreement to be a domestic relations order.
+Proficient Divorce lawyer in Illinois representing the cases gather all evidences to ensure that the division is reliable and contingent.

 A domestic relations order can be a QDRO only if it creates or recognizes the existence of an alternate payee’s right to receive or assigns to an alternate payee the right to receive, all or a part of a participant’s benefits.
 For purposes of the QDRO, an alternate payee cannot be anyone other than a spouse, former spouse, child, or other dependent of a participant.
+Having a divorce attorney near me involved in it makes it easy to reach on the desirable outcome.

 Qualified Retirement Plans are defined by Internal Revenue Code Section (“IRC”) 401(a).
 Pursuant to (“IRC”) 401(a), there are 37 requirements for a plan to be considered a “qualified” plan.
 Some of the more well-known types of qualified retirement plans are defined contribution plans such as 401(k) and 403(b) accounts, Cash- Balance Plans (which are hybrids between a defined contribution and a pension plan) and conventional pension plans.
 It is important to point out one of the most important characteristics of a qualified plan, which is that the monies held in trust by the retirement plan may not be alienated from the plan to pay any of the individuals creditor’s or the employer’s creditors.
 This is because the public policy behind a qualified plan is to secure money for retirement and thus, said money should not be subject to alienation.
-An important reminder an Individual Retirement Account (“IRA”) is not a qualified plan, and thus is not subject to a Domestic Relation Order.
+An important reminder an Individual Retirement Account (“IRA”) is not a qualified plan, and thus is not subject to a Domestic Relation Order in Highland Park.
 In fact, since an IRA is a custodial account, all that is required for assignment is a letter of direction or in most cases some paperwork provided by the custodian.
 In drafting the letter of direction, you must have the following language “This transfer of funds shall occur in accordance with section 408(d)(6) of the Internal Revenue Code, with the roll-over of funds being effectuated as a transfer between divorced spouses.”

 Normally money in a qualified plan is protected from alienation.
 The idea being that one typically cannot assign retirement money to another or take distributions until retirement age.
 The IRC does allow for a special exception though in the incident of divorce under 414(p).
 This important distribution exception that the IRC allows for stems from a knowledge that one party may not have had the ability to accumulate retirement during the marriage, this was obviously more prevalent when one parent traditionally stayed at home to raise children.